hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed testing config with test accounts.
 * Fixed saving Notification state.
 * Fixed compatibility of Ninja Forms with GeoDirectory.
+* Fixed compatibility of Beaver Builder with GeoDirectory.
+* Fixed compatibility of Divi with GeoDirectory.
+* Fixed compatibility of MailPoet with GeoDirectory.
+* Fixed compatibility of Passster with GeoDirectory.

 = 3.7.1 =
 * Fixed adding arguments to api.js for Enterprise accounts.